nequeo/.github/profile/README.md

 Nequeo specializes in delivering high-quality software solutions tailored to meet the specific needs of our clients.
 Our offerings include custom software applications, third-party software tools, and innovative solutions in areas such as Security, Mathematics, Artificial Intelligence, and Media.
+See [Resources](https://www.dznequeo.net/ocvm1/pi/Org/Resources)

 Nequeo utilizes a variety of advanced technologies and packages, including Open Source projects, Media Foundation, threading packages, collections packages, and tools like a C++ cURL client wrapper and WebRTC, WebSocket, and math expression packages.
+See [Software](https://www.dznequeo.net/ocvm1/pi/page?cid=software)

 Nequeo also provides ways to connect and communicate through our contact us form on our website, and secure sign-in options using passkeys.
 We focus on providing flexible, tailored solutions, often involving custom software development and integration with third-party tools.
+[Security](https://www.dznequeo.net/ocvm1/pi/Page?cid=security)

 <!--